sintefmath/JutulDarcy.jl/docs/src/index.md

     of variables assume that the magnitude pressures and velocities roughly match that of strict SI (e.g. Pascals and cubic meters per second).
 These scaling factors are primarily used when iterative linear solvers are used.

-JutulDarcy builds upon the general features found in [Jutul.jl](https://github.com/sintefmath/Jutul.jl).
-You may also find it useful to look at the [Jutul.jl documentation](https://sintefmath.github.io/Jutul.jl/dev/).

 ## Reading input files